x-Yabao/lvi_sam_localization/README.md

 ## TODO
 + [ ] Preprocess the built map and cut it into squares.
 Global localization extracts squares instead of keyframes when extracting local maps.
++ [ ] Try to use my own implementation of icp and ndt.